 This hippie cafe in Pushkar is similar to Laughing Buddha with its Western-style dishes and quirky, colourful interior.

 As the name Nirvana might suggest, there’s something spiritual and freeing about this cafe.
-It’s not the fanciest Pushkar cafe but it is a cosy place to sink into a colourful beanbag, order a herbal tea and admire the colourful wall art, murals and posters.
+It’s a cosy place to sink into a colourful beanbag, order a herbal tea and admire the colourful murals and posters.

 Walking up the stairs to Nirvana Cafe will tire you out especially in the summer heat but it’s worth it for the views over Pushkar Lake.
 There’s no air con but luckily the breeze above the city rooftops feels refreshing enough.